sensu/sensu-docs/content/sensu-go/6.7/operations/control-access/rbac.md

 Sensu's role-based access control (RBAC) helps different teams and projects share a Sensu instance.
 Use RBAC to specify the actions users are allowed to take against specific Sensu resources, within [namespaces][12] or across all namespaces, based on roles bound to the user or to one or more groups the user is a member of.

-- [Roles][] create sets of permissions (for example, get and delete) tied to resource types.
+- [Roles][53] create sets of permissions (for example, get and delete) tied to resource types.
 [Cluster roles][13] apply permissions across namespaces and include access to [cluster-wide resources][18] like users and namespaces.
-- [Users][] represent a person or agent that interacts with Sensu.
+- [Users][56] represent a person or agent that interacts with Sensu.
-Users can belong to one or more [groups][].
+Users can belong to one or more [groups][57].
-- [Role bindings][] assign a role to a set of users and groups within a namespace.
+- [Role bindings][55] assign a role to a set of users and groups within a namespace.
-[Cluster role bindings][] assign a cluster role to a set of users and groups cluster-wide.
+[Cluster role bindings][23] assign a cluster role to a set of users and groups cluster-wide.

 RBAC configuration applies to [sensuctl][2], the [API][19], and the [web UI][3].

 ## Resources

 Permissions within Sensu can be scoped to resource types, like checks, handlers, and users.
-List resource types in the [rules][] arrays of role and cluster role definitions to configure permissions.
+List resource types in the [rules][58] arrays of role and cluster role definitions to configure permissions.

 ### Namespaced resource types

 Namespaced resources belong to a single [namespace][12].
-You can set permissions for namespaced resources with [roles][] and [cluster roles][13].
+You can set permissions for namespaced resources with [roles][53] and [cluster roles][13].

 | Resource type | Description |
 |---|---|